Skip to contents

 stocks <- estimate_oc_stock(oc_out[[1]])

-The output of this function is a dataframe with 5 columns. the first column is the core ID.
-The second column is the stock in the whole core.
+The output of this function is a dataframe with 5 columns.
+The first column is the core ID.
+The second column (stockwc) is the carbon stock in the whole core.
 The third column is the maximum depth of that core.
-The fourth column is the stock until the standardization depth.
-Furthermore, if the core didn’t reach the standardization depth, we will get a value in the fifth column with the standard error of the accumulated mass-depth model used to estimate the stock.
+The fourth column is the stock down to the standardization depth.
+Finally, if the core didn’t reach the standardization depth, we will get a value in the fifth column with the standard error of the accumulated mass-depth model used to estimate the stock.

 head(stocks, n=10)